Water Filters Range

 Periodically, the pH neutralising filter will backwash, which alters the way in which water circulates through the water filter.
 The water within the backwash cycle flows in from the inlet straight down the centre riser tube, up through the Magnadol bed and away from the control valve to drain.
 The next phase in a pH neutralising filter regeneration cycle is rinse.
 The water in a rinse cycle of the pH neutralising filtration system passes just as it does in service, down through the composite pressure vessel and Magnadol filter media and up via the centre riser tube through the neutralising filter control valve and finally, to drain.
 The pH neutralising filter then returns to its normal service position.

 Do pH correction systems require cleaning?

 There are two types of heads available for pH correction units.
 The first and most simple unit is a non-backwash head.
 This head allows the water to come in, pass through the media and then to flow out as remineralised water.
-This system is effective and is the cheeper of the two options. the downside to a non backwash head is that the Magnadol ( magnesium carbonate) can become compacted and clogged and form itself into a solid block.
-This is because a constant water flow will find its natural channels through the magnadol and because there is no reverse agitation the media will be like able to remain loose and absorbent.
+This system is effective and is the cheaper of the two options. the downside to a non-backwash head is that the Magnadol ( magnesium carbonate) can become compacted and clogged and form itself into a solid block.
+This is because a constant water flow will find its natural channels through the magneto and because there is no reverse agitation the media will be like able to remain loose and absorbent.